 IBBY UK is a nominating body for many of the major international awards for writing and illustration for children and young people.
 Four awards are run by IBBY: the Hans Christian Andersen Awards for author and ilustrator; the IBBY Honour List; the list of Outstanding Books for Young People with Disabilities; and the IBBY Asahi Reading Promotion Award.
-Additionally, IBBY UK is invited to nominate for the Astrid Lindgren Memorial Award; the Biennial of Illustration Bratislava (BIB); the BOP Bologna Prize for Best Children's Publisher of the Year; and the Children's Laureate in the UK.
+Additionally, IBBY UK is invited to nominate for the Astrid Lindgren Memorial Award; the Biennial of Illustration Bratislava (BIB); the BOP Bologna Prize for Best Children's Publisher of the Year; the Children's Laureate in the UK; and the BookTrust Lifetime Achievement Award.

 Nominations are made by the UK Committee after consultation with IBBY UK members.